AnEstevez/Soreh/README.md

 ## Tech stack & Open-source libraries
 - Jetpack Compose - Android's modern toolkit for building native UI.
+- [Firebase Analytics](https://firebase.google.com/products/analytics/) - Google Analytics for Firebase provides free, unlimited reporting on up to 500 distinct events.
+The SDK automatically captures certain key events and user properties, and you can define your own custom events to measure the things that uniquely matter to your business.
+- [Firebase Crashlytics](https://firebase.google.com/products/crashlytics/) - Firebase Crashlytics, a real time crash reporting tool, helps you prioritize and fix your most pervasive app crashes based on the impact on real users.
 - [Splash Screen](https://developer.android.com/develop/ui/views/launch/splash-screen) - SplashScreen API lets apps launch with animation, including an into-app motion at launch, a splash screen showing your app icon, and a transition to your app itself.
 - ViewModel - State Holder.
 Responsible for the production of UI state, contains the necessary logic for that task.
 - Lifecycle - Lifecycle-aware components.